 Caitlin is a single mother living in Vermont with her winsome 7-year-old daughter.
 She is deeply interested in cognitive development and applied developmental psychology, as well as the psychology of language.
 After Smith, she plans to pursue a doctorate, although if it were up to her she'd remain a student indefinitely.

 Zhixin Liao '23

 Major: Neuroscience and Psychology

 Hometown: Beijing, China

 Zhixin is interested in the neuroscience behind everything, but finds how the brain deals with language and memory particularly meaningful to understand, since she believes that they make up a huge part of who we think we are.
 She is planning on going to grad school after Smith, even though she is still not sure about which are of neuroscience she wants to study more about.
 When she has spare time, she sometimes takes naps just so she can have fun dreams.
 And when she does, she would keep records of them.
 She loves hot soups.

 Psychological research has given Vivian the opportunity to combine her passions for health psychology and wellness, and her interest in data and statistics.
 Vivian has experience as a Junior McKinely Fellow working in Peter Deontaes Villiers child language development lab focusing on English and Spanish mixing in mother child interactions.
 Outside of the lab Vivian enjoys staying active with yoga and weight lifting, as well as reading, and finding new music.

 Hometown: San Francisco, CA

-Iliana's interests in psychology include its intersection with neuroscience as well as health psychology.
-She hopes to pursue a PsyD and eventually work in a hospital as a neuropsychologist.
-When not working in the lab or playing volleyball with her friends, she plans her alternate future in which she owns a small farm where she owns chickens and trades eggs for bread with her neighbors.
+Iliana's interests in psychology lie in its intersection with neuroscience and health psychology.
+She hopes to pursue a PhD in Clinical Psychology with a focus on Neuropsychology and eventually work in a hospital or clinic setting.
+When not working in the lab or playing volleyball with her friends, she plans her alternate future where she owns a small farm with chickens and maybe even a few sheep.